KangaRoo1372/webliero/def1v1/readme.md

 10. NAPALM - this weapon was taken directly from Liero Promode Final, but it was buffed a lot (more dmg added + it now explodes on worm touch too).
 11. DIRT SHIELD -this weapon was taken directly from Kami's "dtk 1v1" mod (SHIELD), but slightly changed (0 loading time).
 12. MAGNETIC FIELD - this weapon was taken directly from my "Roo Fun Mod" (ANDRE'S MAGNETIC SHIELD), but slightly changed (0 loading time).
+13. MISSILE - this weapon was taken directly from Liero Promode ReRevisited (version 1.3.2), but it was buffed a lot (more dmg added).
+14. MORTAR - this weapon was taken directly from Liero Promode ReRevisited (version 1.3.2), but it was changed a little bit to adjust it to this mod.
+15. ZIMM - this weapon was taken directly from Liero Promode ReRevisited (version 1.3.2), but it was buffed a lot (more dmg added, multspeed >1).

+-- current version of the mod: 1.0 --